Kepavel/Kepavel.github.io/_pages/about.md

 In my downtime, I enjoy playing games—currently exploring Baldur’s Gate—and skateboarding for fun.

-Feel free to reach out if you’re interested in research discussions or just want to [connect](cxl6029@mavs.uta.edu)!
+Feel free to reach out if you’re interested in research discussions or just want to <a href="mailto:cxl6029@mavs.uta.edu">connect</a>!